sircharlo/meeting-media-manager/README.md

 - Automatic external monitor recognition and management
 - OBS Studio integration with automatic scene switching during media presentation
 - Presenting JW.org website on an external monitor
-- Import JWPub, JWLPlaylist files, videos from JW.org, media for public talks (S-34) in a few clicks.
+- Import JWPUB files, JWLPLAYLIST files, videos from JW.org, and media for public talks from the S-34 in a few clicks.
-- Custom videos, audios and even PDFs can be easily imported too!
+- Custom videos, pictures, audio files and even PDF files can be easily imported too!

 #### Give M³ a try today and see for yourself what it can do!
 Presenting media at congregation meetings has never been easier.